ryanjgallagher/ryanjgallagher.github.io/contact.md

 # Contact

-Please feel welcome to reach out about potential research collaborations, code clarifications, or any other questions.
+Please feel welcome to reach out with any questions or comments.